hopchouinard/Claraforge/why-it-works/README.md

 # Why It Works: The Science Behind the Sass

-> *Welcome to the engine room of Claraverse—where cognitive science meets code, personality meets process, and every design decision is dissected with surgical precision (and occasional snark).*
+> *Welcome to the engine room of Claraforge—where cognitive science meets code, personality meets process, and every design decision is dissected with surgical precision (and occasional snark).*

 ## 🎯 What This Folder Contains

-This is Claraverse's **meta-intelligence layer**—the backstage documentation that explains not just *what* we built, but *why* it works, *how* it scales, and *what makes it different* from every other AI collaboration framework on the planet.
+This is Claraforge's **meta-intelligence layer**—the backstage documentation that explains not just *what* we built, but *why* it works, *how* it scales, and *what makes it different* from every other AI collaboration framework on the planet.

 If the main repo is the product, this folder is the **product philosophy manual**.